 The best diet for arthritis is a healthy, balanced diet.
 This can help you reach and maintain a healthy weight and reduce your risk of other health problems.
-Talk to your doctor or see the Australian Government's Dietary Guidelines for all Australians information to learn about general healthy eating guidelines.
+Talk to your doctor or see the Australian Dietary Guidelines at www.eatforhealth.gov.au to learn about the amount and kinds of foods that we need to eat for health and wellbeing.
 You may also find it helpful to see a dietitian for advice that is tailored to your individual needs.

 For more informationRead moreClose

-Do you want to find out more about living with ankylosing spondylitis?
+Do you want to find out more about living with a musculoskeletal condition?
 Check out our library catalogue to see what items are available.